bunchopunch/Wind/README.md

 If you would like to play with the source code for Stellar wind, you will need to have Node JS installed.
 Simply clone this git repository to your system and run `npm install`.
 Once that is complete, you can start a LiveReload task by running `grunt serve`.

 # Licence
-- This code was scaffolded with the PhaserJS Yo generator.
+- This code was scaffolded with the [Offical PhaserJS Yo generator](https://github.com/codevinsky/generator-phaser-official),
 - Any of code or assets I've created for this project are distributed under an MIT license.
 - The Vyper Falcon Truetype font used for logos is copyright 2008 Iconian Fonts and not licensed for commercial use.